Too many banks hide behind account terms and conditions, asserts Arkadi Kuhlmann.

 "We have the lowest acquisition costs in the industry," he added.
 "It's a measure of the quality of experience, instead of the quantity of contacts…banks need to stop scripting; get the engineers out of the call center and get the marketers in there.
 It's about customer experience.
 We have 28,000 moments of truth every day.
 You get buzz by doing what you say you're going to do day in and day out."

 The bank does no outbound sales calling and customer service is handled in-house.
 "We have no call centers outside the U.S. because Main Street doesn't like it," he said.
 "Most people still hate toll-free numbers."
-ING Direct doesn't use an IVR; it has live agents answer every call.
-And it's a commodity business, so agents provide information, not advice.
+ING Direct doesn't use an IVR; it has live associates answer every call.
+And it's a commodity business, so associates provide information, not advice.
 "Why do the same as everyone else?"
 Kuhlmann asked.
 "You don't need a points program; you just need to answer the phone."

 But Kuhlmann doesn't want to serve all customers.
 He prefers customers who fit the bank's approach.
 For example, the bank shuns customers who want to open an account with more than $1 million—either they got the money illegally or they're wealthy and will have an expectation of specialized, value-based service the bank doesn't offer.
 "You want customers who love you," he said.
 "Bad customers destroy your brand.
 You need to get rid of customers who don't fit."